eagle-io/docs/source/topics/device_configuration/halytech_spider/index.rst

     .. image:: spider_wizard_2.png

 3. Specify *csv* as the *File name match*.
-This will match all incoming files for this Source containing 'csv' (case-sensitive) in the filename.
+This will match all incoming files for this Source containing 'csv' in the filename.
 To continue the setup you will need a sample copy of the logger's output data file(s).

 .. only:: not latex